rakeshkolpepatil/ansible-zero-to-hero/Day-02/01-passwordless-authentication.md

 # How to setup Passwordless Authentication
 You need to use your ssh key or password only once while setting the Passwordless Authentication.
+For all other subsequent accesses you do not need to specify keys explicitly.

 ## EC2 Instances